 Read more about our Solid State Node Engineering work.

-Work Package 5 - Secure communications and verification
+Work Package 5 - Secure Network Applications

 Key tasks of work package 5 include: to develop schemes for device independent QKD and to develop verification techniques for the Q20:20 demonstrator.